isomerpages/sciencecentre-emag/_stories/Space/The Science of Disco Balls.md

 </div>
 <p>Disco balls aren't just pretty ornaments or kitschy decor from the past.
-In fact, applying the principles of disco balls to the space industry may one day mean we can welcome the new year in style on Mars or another planet in the future.</p>
+In fact, applying the principles of disco balls to the space industry may one day mean we can welcome the new year in style on another planet in the future.</p>
-<p>In 1976, NASA's Laser Geodynamics Satellite (LAGEOS) launched, a 408-kg
+<p>In 1976, NASA launched the Laser Geodynamics Satellite (LAGEOS), a 408-kg
 satellite with "no sensors, electronics, [nor] moving parts" (<a href="https://science.nasa.gov/mission/lageos" rel="noopener nofollow" target="_blank">NASA Science</a>).
-This unique "brass core surrounded by an aluminum shell that's covered in 426 retroreflectors" closely resembled a "giant disco ball" (<a href="https://www.space.com/32981-nasa-disco-ball-satellite-still-in-space.html" rel="noopener nofollow" target="_blank">Space.com</a>).</p>
+This unique "brass core surrounded by an aluminum shell that's covered in 426 retroreflectors" closely resembled a "giant disco ball" (<a href="https://www.space.com/32981-nasa-disco-ball-satellite-still-in-space.html" rel="noopener nofollow" target="_blank">Space.com</a>).
+By shining laser beams at LAGEOS and tracking the time the time is takes for the laser beam to travel back to Earth, scientists can glean a wealth of information about the Earth's geophysics.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Image Credit: NASA/MSFC" src="/images/lageos.png">
 </div>
 <p><em>LAGEOS I Satellite, taken in 1976.
 Source: NASA/MSFC</em>
 </p>
 <p>LAGEOS is still orbiting Earth today as a permanent reference point for
-"high-precision laser ranging", its "hundreds of reflecting prisms" helping scientists "measure the movement of Earth’s tectonic plates, detect irregularities in the rotation of the planet, weigh it, and track small shifts in its center of mass" (<a href="https://science.nasa.gov/mission/lageos" rel="noopener nofollow" target="_blank">NASA Science</a>).
+"high-precision laser ranging", helping scientists "measure the movement of Earth’s tectonic plates, detect irregularities in the rotation of the planet, weigh it, and track small shifts in its center of mass" (<a href="https://science.nasa.gov/mission/lageos" rel="noopener nofollow" target="_blank">NASA Science</a>).
 It's remarkable to think that all of this data can come from throwing a giant disco ball in space!</p>
 <p>Disco balls could also aid astronomy here on Earth.
 This year, a group